Cataclysm (comics): Editorial history

-Cataclysm is a sequel to the Age of Ultron crossover, set in the mainstream Marvel Universe.
+Cataclysm is a sequel to the main-continuity Age of Ultron crossover.
 At the end of that story, Galactus is displaced to the Ultimate Marvel universe.
-Unlike the Ultimate Galactus Trilogy, this is the character from the mainstream universe, and not a reimagination.
+Unlike the Ultimate Galactus Trilogy, this is the character from the mainstream universe rather than a reimagining.
 The story was published in two parts, "Hunger", set in space, and "The Ultimates' Last Stand", set in Earth.
-The second part has tie-ins with the three ongoing Ultimate Marvel comics at the time, Ultimate Comics: Spider-Man, Ultimate Comics: X-Men and Ultimate Comics: The Ultimates.
+The second part has tie-ins with the three ongoing Ultimate Marvel comics at the time, Ultimate Comics: Spider-Man, Ultimate Comics: X-Men, and Ultimate Comics: The Ultimates.
 The "Survive!" one-shot narrates the aftermath of the event.
 After the event, the Ultimates and X-Men comics were closed.
 They were replaced by the "All-New Ultimates" (with a complete new cast of characters) and "Ultimate FF".
 The Spider-Man comic was renamed as "Miles Morales: Ultimate Spider-Man".

 The "Hunger" miniseries was made by Leonard Kirk and Joshua Hale Fialkov, who had been working with Ultimates.
 Fialkov commented that he was a big fan of Galactus and his creator, Jack Kirby.
 He pointed that the Ultimate Marvel imprint had always tried to keep the superhero fantasy as grounded as possible, and that he intended to use Galactus to place the characters into a complete unexpected crisis: "What I hope comes across is the sense of wonder that’s being brought into the Ultimate Universe... with the smart, modern tone Brian has established."
 Hunger explored the cosmic characters of the Ultimate Universe, in particular Rick Jones: "Brian created a unique and interesting take on Rick Jones that’s really smart and fun.
 He’s like Spider-Man taken to the extreme... with great power comes great responsibility, but he just wants to have fun and be normal."
 He also commented that he had been checking all the recent events at the Ultimate imprint, trying to write a cosmic story that would be unique to it and that could not take place at the mainstream universe.
-As the story was set in the space, "Hunger" had no tie-in comics.
+As the story was set in space, "Hunger" had no tie-in comics.

 There were rumors at the time that Marvel would close the Ultimate imprint, which were fueled by the name of the publication and the reunion of Brian Michael Bendis and Mark Bagley for the main comic.
 Bendis and Bagley had started the imprint in 2000 with Ultimate Spider-Man.
-When asked about those rumors, editor Mark Paniccia simply replied: "Let me say this, there are some stunning resolutions coming across all the titles!"
+When asked about those rumors, editor Mark Paniccia simply replied: "Let me say this, there are some stunning resolutions coming across all the titles!".
 Bendis dismissed it as "unsubstantiated rumors" at his Tumblr account.